 Good change management is essential to the success of every project.
 When employees are asked to change and do things differently, they must adjust to those new ways.
 Change management helps that process with a proven method of helping people through change.

-There are no bigger changes in any organization than changes in technology in the workplace.
+There are no greater changes in any organization than those brought about by technological advancements in the workplace.
 Applications are always changing and likely will soon be for processes that haven’t been digitized.
-That means employees have to change along with technological progress.
+That means employees must adapt to technology.

 No matter how simple the technology is supposed to be, it’s not simple for everyone.
-Most people still aren’t comfortable with technical changes.
+Many are still uncomfortable with technical changes.

 If it ain’t broke, don’t fix it.
 Right?